bbc/gel/src/components/masthead.md

 </div>
 ```

 The logo is provided as an inline SVG.
 This is preferable to a background image, which will be eliminated by some high contrast modes[^1] in some browsers.
-Its `fill` is set to `currentColor` so that it honors Windows High Contrast Mode text colors.
+Its `fill` is set to `currentColor` so that it honors Windows High Contrast Mode text colours.
 The visually hidden `<span>` reads _"BBC homepage"_ and becomes the parent link's accessible label.
 The local home page link of the banner (see below) should be differentiated by mentioning the local site's name, for example _"BBC Gel homepage"_.

 #### The account link